ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 but all standard compatible ones) is cache unfriendliness.

-Almost every operation on the container is practically a textbook example of [pointer chasing][32], so for real word use cases performance would not be as great as it can be in «ideal» implementation from the data locality point of view.
+Almost every operation on the container is practically a textbook example of [pointer chasing][32], so for real world use cases performance would not be as great as it can be in «ideal» implementation from the data locality point of view.
 The main problem is standard compatible implementation requires reference and iterator stability and this requirement forces hash tables to be implemented using [chaining][33].
 I hope